F.A.Q., Hints and Tech Help

 The game was made for Windows 3.x systems and early Apple Mac operating systems.
 Therefore, it does not run "out of the box" on a modern PC.

-The easiest way, really, is to use a software like VirtualBox to set up a virtual machine.
+If you want to have a little more control over everything and tweak settings, etc., you can a software like VirtualBox to set up a virtual machine.
 This is basically a "computer inside your computer", allowing you to start any operating system within a window on your normal operating system (such as Windows Vista, 8, 10, etc.).
 This solution of course also works for Mac OS, as VirtualBox is available for Mac, too.
+However, not anymore for Macs with a M1 chip, since VirtualBox can only use the x86 architecture.
+If you're using a M1 Mac, you're out of luck since also Parallels Desktop only supports operating systems that natively support the arm architecture (like Windows 10).

 So, set up a new virtual machine using Windows 95 or Windows 98.
 I suggest using Windows 98, as it works better with VirtualBox and supports most USB devices (mouse, keyboard).
 You can easily find an ISO / disk image of Windows 95/98 online, just download it and use it to set up your machine.
 Of course, you will need a key for Windows 95 resp.
 Windows 98 to install it.
 (I'll not go into detail on how to get one, but remember... online activation has not been invented until Windows XP and a Google search always helps.)